thu-coai/tatk/tatk/e2e/sequicity/README.md

 ## Evaluation Metrics

-- BLEU
+- **BLEU4**

-- Match rate : determines if a system can generate all correct constraints (belief span) to search the indicated entities of the user
+- **Match rate** : determines if a system can generate all correct constraints (belief span) to search the indicated entities of the user

-- Success F1: F1 score of requested slots answered in the current dialogue
+- **Success F1**: F1 score of requested slots answered in the current dialogue

+Please refer to `[dataset]` subdirectory for performance result.
+In terms of `success F1`,  Sequicity by order shows the (F1, Precision, Recall) score.

 ## Predict